seamusdemora/PiFormulae/PackageMaintenance.md

-### Version Upgrade

-To do an in-place upgrade of the OS; e.g. from jessie to stretch:

-Opinions vary on the details, but in general: (note: `sudo` needed for all commands, but omitted for brevity):

-1. `sudo apt-get update`,	`... upgrade`,		 `... dist-upgrade`

-2. Verify no issues exist in previous updates or upgrades:
-   `dpkg --audit`
-   `dpkg --get-selections | grep hold`

-3. BACKUP!!!

-4. change `jessie` to `stretch in `/etc/apt/sources.list`

-5. `... update`, `... upgrade`, `... dist-upgrade` again (which may take a while!)

-6. `reboot`

-7. `cat /etc/os-release` to verify the upgrade was successful

-NOTE: This recipe augments [one at the raspberrypi.org website on the same subject](https://www.raspberrypi.org/documentation/raspbian/updating.md), and from [this source for linux tutorials](https://www.howtoforge.com/tutorial/how-to-upgrade-debian-8-jessie-to-9-stretch/)

 ## Installing and Removing Packages using `apt`

 Some advocate using `apt`, others advocate using `apt-get`.
 At present, I favor `apt-get` if only because I'm used to it.
 The diffs aren't worth much discussion, but you will need to decide.
 [Here's one explanation that might help](https://itsfoss.com/apt-vs-apt-get-difference/), and there are many others available for the [cost of a search.](https://duckduckgo.com/?q=apt+vs+apt-get&t=ffnt&ia=web)